Google's Christmas battle royale game is the perfect summary of the worst year

 (And yes, your elves literally do die – when you're hit by an opponent's snowball your avatar keels over, and after a few moments their wraithlike form floats into the heavens, as they shuffle off this mortal coil while the unending war continues in the world below).

-Elves are meant to be symbols of joy, not stone-cold killers.
+Elves are meant to be symbols of joy.
 Presents are meant to be fun, not contain power-ups to help you kill other elves quicker.
-But now Santa's family is forced to fight to the death, and to no apparent end.
+But now Santa's family is forced to fight to the death, to no apparent end.

 This year lockdown and a change to daily life has led us to hate the things we once loved.
 A lazy day at home isn't a treat but a punishment; social encounters are marred by laws and potential contaminations; even streaming services and gaming consoles are easy to hate when they're all you have.
 And apparently Christmas is no exception.